NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 However, if your package contains assemblies that are used exclusively by your package, then it's fine to include them.
 For example, if Utilities.dll depends on Utilities.resources.dll, where the latter is not useful on its own, then you can put both in the same package.

-[!NOTE]
+> [!Note]
-	When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, <em>excluding</em> those that are named ```.resources.dll``` because they are assumed to be localized satellite assemblies (see <a href="/create-packages/creating-localized-packages">Creating localized packages</a>).
+> When a package is installed into a project, NuGet automatically adds assembly references to the package's DLLs, *excluding* those that are named `.resources.dll` because they are assumed to be localized satellite assemblies (see [Creating localized packages](../create-packages/creating-localized-packages)).
 For this reason, avoid using ".resources.dll" for files that otherwise contain essential package code.